Kampong Lugu: Infrastructure

 One may describe Kampong Lugu as a hamlet without any infrastructure, including mosques, schools, and other buildings.
 The Kampong Katimahar Primary School was the adjacent village where the village's children used to attend school.
-But now days, the government provides the community with all the amenities it needs, including roads, water, power, and telephones.
+But nowadays, the government provides the community with all the amenities it needs, including roads, water, power, and telephones.
 This is made worse by its relocation, which makes the community always congested with passing traffic.
 For the time being, the inhabitants are without amenities like mosques and schools.
 Nonetheless, there is a futsal playing field available for use by the residents.

 The Bukit Barun Water Treatment Plant in Kampong Kuala Abang controls the flow of clean water and water pressure to a number of communities, including part of Mukim Pengkalan Batu, Kampong Subok, Kampong Belimbing, and Kampong Batong, Kampong Masin, RPN Kampong Lugu, Jalan Pasir Berakas, RPN Lambak Kanan, and Mukim Lumapas.
 The Public Works Department (JKR) is the operator of it.